tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 ## Task 2: SQL Injection Attack on SELECT Statement

-To get started with this task, we found it especially important to look at the provided code snippet.
+To get started with this task, we found it especially important to look at the provided code snippet:

 ```php
 $input_uname = $_GET['username'];